You are here

 - identifying your pronunciation areas of difficulty and what is affecting your overall intelligibility

 - practicing specific areas of pronunciation (sounds, intonation, fluency, word stress, linking, field terminology)

 - determining your pronunciation goals and making a plan for individualized practice

 - locating resources that help support your pronunciation needs

-For your initial appointment, you will need to make a speech recording with your laptop or phone and submit this to the tutor prior to your scheduled session.
-This should be about 1 minute and can be either a description of a place at Cornell or in Ithaca OR a reading of this short text.
+For your initial appointment, you will need to make a diagnostic speech recording with your laptop or phone and make it available electronically to your tutor during your scheduled session.
+The diagnostic speech recording should be about 1-2 minutes.

-Other appointments will focus on areas of pronunciation difficulty determined by you and the tutor during the intial appointment.
+Within these contexts, you can focus on areas of pronunciation difficulty determined by you and the tutor during the initial appointment.